cadence-day/docs/docs/faq/notes.md

 ## What's the difference between notes and reflections?

 - **Notes**: Short thoughts or context added to individual activities (e.g., "Great energy during this workout")
-- **Reflections**: Longer-form insights about your day, patterns, or overall well-being, created with help from Sage AI
+- **Reflections**: Longer-form insights about your day, patterns, or overall well-being.

 Both are valuable for understanding your rhythms and growth over time.